 I attempt to be very upfront with companies even if they don’t run background checks.
 (I know I mentioned this before, but I gotta repeat it)

 At every single interview, I will bring up the fact that I am a felon, what my conviction was, and what I’ve done since my conviction.
-Now, half the time, it bites me in the arse.
+Now, half the time, it bites me directly in the arse.
 I won’t lie about that either.
-A good portion of people that were ready to hire me on the spot, immediately withdrew their hand or waved me off impatiently as if I had wasted their time.
-(No consideration of the expenses I’d made toward fuel for travelling to the interview, my own time, and the often suffocating feeling of defeat they dealt me, mind you.)
+A good portion of people that were ready to hire me on the spot immediately withdrew their hand or waved me off impatiently as if I had wasted their time.
+(No consideration of the expenses I’d made toward fuel for traveling to the interview, my own time, and the often suffocating feeling of defeat they dealt me, mind you.)

 My most stable positions have been in the automotive industry by far, as I personally have the knack for it (all three, [yes, three] parents were aviators and both fathers were mechanics with histories of being mechanics in their heritage).

-The more experience that you can get in a number of jobs, the more you can give to the next job that you really want.
-Some of the places will require a very intense dedication, as some places get clogged with substance abusers who will start a line at the door at 4 am (when the door doesn’t open until 6 am, just to get the jump on the day’s list of needed workers.
-And even if you do get in line early, you may not be asked to take a job for over a week, and still have to come into the agency each morning until you get to know the dispatchers behind the desk.
+The more experience that you can get in any sort of employment, the more you can give to the next job that you really want.
+Some of the day labor places will require a very intense dedication, as some places get clogged with substance abusers who will start a line at the door at 4 am (when the door doesn’t open until 6 am, just to get the jump on the day’s list of needed workers.
+And even if you do get in line early, you may not be asked to take a job for over a week, and still, you’ll have to come into the agency each morning until you get to know the dispatchers behind the desk.

 Other labor agencies will add you to a larger compiled list of possible employees, and once they get to a job that you might be matched with, they will call you.
 This is a safer investment of time, but may take much longer to find work that works with you.

 That’s all I can think of, for now.
 But keep checking back for more!